 I’ve always been a sucker for classic Bond films, as well as films and music that capture the spirit of the early Space Age '60s era.

 Tipped off by a capsule review in Entertainment Weekly, last May I had the pleasure to discover such a film, from France no less, entitled, OSS 117: Le Caire Nid d’Espion (Cairo, Nest of Spies) at a local upscale arthouse movie theater (the Landmark in Los Angeles).
 The official site for the film can be found here.
-The film is scheduled for release at the end of this month—below is the films' trailer, followed by a capsule review....
+The film is scheduled for release at the end of this month—above is the films' trailer.

 While the film isn’t quite as polished as your standard Hollywood fare, I enjoyed OSS 117 quite a bit, and found it very funny.
 I sometimes found myself on the verge of tears laughing.
 It helps, of course, that I watched the film with a receptive audience at an art house movie theater that provided a laugh track for much of the film.

 The title character, whose codename is OSS 117 (the character's given name is Hubert Bonisseur de La Bath), is not quite as clueless as Maxwell Smart or Inspector Clouseau (though he's close), and the movie is played just slightly straighter and less-over-the top than those films.
 The film is definitely more authentic-looking than the Austin Powers movie, and less self-conscious or self-referential.

 Some of the humor in the movie stems from the lead character being ignorant of Middle East culture and religion, so he keeps inadvertantly insulting Arabs throughout the film.
 As this suggests, the archaic views of Western colonialism from the era are played up for laughs.
 As an example, at the end of the movie when the case ends, OSS 117 predicts that the Middle East will now enjoy peace for centuries.
 But there also is plenty of lowbrow and double entendre humor.